ansys/pyaedt-toolkits-common/doc/source/getting_started/example_toolkit.rst

         window.show()
         sys.exit(app.exec())

-The initialization of the ``ApplicationWindow`` class calls different common pages defined ine :ref:`UI reference <user_interface>`.
+The initialization of the ``ApplicationWindow`` class calls different common pages defined in :ref:`UI reference <user_interface>`.

 If additional pages are to be added to the toolkit, include them along with any required actions